Taming Latency and Bandwidth: A Theoretical Framework and Adaptive Algorithm for Communication-Constrained Training: Evaluation Experiments

 \subsection{Comparison of Training Speed}

-As illustrated in Fig.~\ref{fig:1x4-models}, \sysname{} demonstrates significant improvements in training speed compared to D-SGD, Accordion, DGA, and CocktailSGD across all tasks.
-All experiments were conducted with $4$ worker nodes.
-Take ViT@ImageNet as an example, when the accuracy reaches 70\%, \sysname{} achieves a $4.99 \times$ speedup\footnote{speed-up is defined as the ratio of the baseline method’s training time to that of \sysname.} over D-SGD and a $1.34 \times$ speedup over CocktailSGD.
+As illustrated in Fig.~\ref{fig:1x4-models}, \sysname{} demonstrates significant improvements in training speed compared to D-SGD, Accordion, DGA, and CocktailSGD in all tasks.
+All experiments were conducted with $4$ worker nodes, under a fixed latency of $200$ms, with bandwidth fluctuating around $100$Mbps.
+Taking ViT@ImageNet as an example, when accuracy reaches 70\%, \sysname{} achieves a $4.99 \times$ speedup\footnote{Speed-up is defined as the ratio of the baseline method’s training time to that of \sysname.} over D-SGD and a $1.34 \times$ speedup over CocktailSGD.
 At 80\% accuracy, the speedup increases to $5.01 \times$ and $1.37 \times$, respectively.
 Compared with other baseline methods, the benefits of \sysname{} are particularly obvious, mainly for two reasons: (1) their parameter settings are suboptimal; (2) they cannot adapt to the dynamic network environment in real time.
 In contrast, \sysname{} utilizes theoretical guidance and runtime feedback to jointly optimize compression and latency, thereby achieving a more effective communication-computing trade-off throughout the training process.